-Whether you are looking to save money on your utility bills or are interested in going “green”, selecting energy efficient window treatments can help with both.
+Whether you are looking to save money on your utility bills or are interested in going “green”, selecting energy efficient window treatments can help.

-There are two major factors that make for an energy efficient window covering; the first is your Winter Insulating Value (R value) and the second is your Summer Solar Heat Gain Coefficient (SHGC).
+Two significant factors make for an energy efficient window covering: your Winter Insulating Value (R-value) and the second is your Summer Solar Heat Gain Coefficient (SHGC).

-In San Diego, the most important factor for energy efficient window treatments is the ability to filter or block light, heat, and harmful UV rays.
-But for our friends in East County or in Sacramento, the ability to keep heat in during winter months is just as important.
+In Southern California, the most critical factor for energy efficient window treatments is the ability to filter or block light, heat, and harmful UV rays.
+But for our friends in Fresno or Sacramento, the ability to keep heat in during the winter months is just as important.

-Let’s face it, if you have AC in your home, you know the minute your house gets warm the first thing you do is crank up the air conditioning.
+Let’s face it; if you have AC in your home, you know the minute your house gets warm, the first thing you do is crank up the air conditioning.
 Doing this might be a wasted effort if your windows are acting as solar panels heating the inside of your home.
-Making sure your window coverings cast a shadow inside your home is like sitting under a shady tree as opposed to direct sunlight.
+Making sure your window coverings cast a shadow inside your home is like sitting under a shady tree instead of direct sunlight.

-In the summer you are trying to keep heat it out, this measured by your shading co-efficient.
-Shading coefficient is what reduces the amount of light coming through the window.
-The highest rated shading coefficient window coverings include: drapery, cellular shades, room darkening & blackout shades, woven wood and solar & roller shades.
-If you have a great view that you would hate to cover-up, you can also use energy efficient window film to block a substantial amount of UV rays and solar heat while still giving you a view.
+In the summer you are trying to keep the heat out; your shading co-efficient measures this.
+The shading coefficient reduces the amount of light coming through the window.
+The highest-rated shading coefficient window coverings include drapery, cellular shades, room darkening & blackout shades, woven wood, and solar & roller shades.
+If you have a great view that you would hate to cover up, you can also use energy efficient window film to block a substantial amount of UV rays and solar heat while still giving you a view.

-When thinking about a solar shades, another concept to consider for summertime window covering savings is taking into account the “openness factor”.
-We know we are throwing a lot of new terms at you, but we’ll try to explain it so you can be your own window covering expert.
-The openness factor breaks down how much visibility you have through your shade measured in percentages.
-So the higher the percentage the more visibility you have through your shade.
-When thinking of keeping your house cooler in the summer you would want a lower openness factor so less light comes through and the room stays cooler.
+When considering solar shades, another concept to consider for summertime window covering savings is the “openness factor.”
+We know we are throwing a lot of new terms at you, but we’ll try to explain to them so you can be your window covering expert.
+The openness factor measures how much visibility you have through your shade measured in percentages.
+So the higher the rate, the more visibility you have through your shade.
+When considering keeping your house cooler in the summer, you would want a lower openness factor, so less light comes through and the room stays cool.